Site Description

 Open to read more

-Prevailing winds near the coast are from the west in April through September, and east in October through March (Western Regional Climate Center).
-Average wind speed at the Hoquiam Airport is 9.3 mph.
+Winds vary throughout the region and is dependent on local topography and temperature.
+Prevailing winds near the coast at Hoquiam are from the west in April through September, and east in October through March (WRCC).
+Average annual wind speed at the Bowerman Airport in Hoquiam is 9.3 mph.
 The lightest winds are usually in September, with the lowest monthly average of 7.5 mph.
-Winds are typically strongest in January and December, at 11 mph (Western Regional Climate Center).
+Winds are typically strongest in January and December, at 11 mph (WRCC).

 Tides and Currents